Deep Tissue Massage Brighton

 Sometimes a client describes any kind of strong sensation as ‘pain’.
 It is helpful to clarify what they are actually experiencing, it could be warmth, stretching or even emotions of some sort.

 A popular myth is that there is ‘no pain, no gain’.
 This is untrue.
 If the treatment is very painful, then the massage is being done too fast.
 A slow deep tissue massage should not hurt.
 The line between discomfort and pain can be unclear.
 The deep tissue massage may feel slightly uncomfortable at times, which is when good communication between the client and therapist is crucial.
-I always ask the client to let me know if their levels of discomfort rise above 6 or 7 out of 10.
-This empowers the client and keeps them in control of their treatment.
-If at any point something begins to feel actively painful, then the therapist often needs to slow down to ensure the soft tissue ‘melts’ sufficiently before moving over the tissue.
-If the client tightens rather than relaxes, then the therapist is working too intensely.
+I always ask the client to let me know if their levels of discomfort rise above 6 out of 10.
+This gives the client control of their treatment.
+If at any point something begins to feel actively painful, then I would slow down to ensure the soft tissue ‘melts’ sufficiently before moving over the tissue.
+The treatment should ultimately be a therapeutic and relaxing experience.

 Benefits of Deep Tissue Massage

 Deep tissue massage can alleviate pain and bring about better flexibility and posture.
 The client is often left feeling refreshed, deeply relaxed and invigorated.
 It is also a great stress reducer.